MicrosoftDocs/ai-builder/ai-builder-docs/model-types.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of AI Builder home page.](media/ai-builder-home.png "AI Builder home page")

-## New home page for AI Builder

-We're changing the look of the home page to improve your experience for discovering how AI Builder can help you and your company.
-We'll first roll it out to a random group, and then to all customers the week of October 24, 2021.

-To learn more about adding intelligence to your business, go to [Overview of AI Builder](overview.md).

 ## Model types

 The following table lists the model types, their category, and build type.
 The AI *category* describes the type of AI that they use (for example, text, prediction, or vision).
 The *build type* indicates whether it’s customizable (custom) or ready to use (prebuilt).